vasyas/push-rpc/README.md

 npm install @push-rpc/next
 ```

-For implmeneting subscriptions at backend, you'll also need to install ws package:
+For implementing subscriptions at backend, you'll also need to install ws package:

 ```
 npm install ws